waynetee/tp/docs/UserGuide.md

 #### Property/Buyer phones
 * Phones must be within 3 to 30 characters (both inclusive).
-* By default, phone numbers only contain numeric digits (i.e. 0 - 9).
-If there is a need to add phone numbers containing non-numeric characters, add ` --nvp` to the end of the command.
+* By default, phone numbers can only contain digits 0 - 9.
+If there is a need to add a phone number containing other characters (e.g. spaces, alphabets), add ` --nvp` to the end of the command.
-* Regardless of whether the phone number contains non-numeric digits, the length of the phone number has to be between 3 and 30 characters (inclusive).
+* Regardless of whether the phone number contains non-numeric characters, the length of the phone number has to be between 3 and 30 characters (inclusive).

 #### Tags
 * Tags are always optional.